 Why West Maui?

-Today, Lahaina Town offers plenty of appeal for both Maui locals and visitors alike, with monthly Friday town parties, an epic banyan tree, local art galleries and studios, surf breaks, world class restaurants and bars, boutique shops, hotels, a thriving harbor, historic walking tour, annual festivals, beaches and much more.
-Luaus in particular are one of the most appealing attractions for entertainment after dark, and we are breaking down some of Lahaina’s best luau options, including two of the most popular choices:
+Since then sadly, Lahaina Town proper is no more.
+But Hawaiian culture still needs to be shared with our visitors.
+Luaus in particular are one of the most appealing attractions for entertainment after dark, and we are breaking down some of West Maui’s best luau options, including two of the most popular choices:

 Myths of Maui Luau

-With some of the most photogenic sunset views on the island, this popular local luau takes guests on a thrilling voyage through Polynesia with beautiful dance performances, musical highlights, pre-show activities and aloha.
-Greeted with a shell lei, guests of this recognized local luau will also be treated to a traditional imu ceremony and unearthing of the pua’a, as well as hula dancing, rhythmic drums, enchanting Samoan fire knife dancing finale and swaying palms under the stars in an unforgettable setting.
-Showcasing the Hawaiian, Tahitian, New Zealand and Samoan cultures, other luau activities include hula lessons, lei making and temporary tribal tattoos for all members of your group.
+With some of the most photogenic sunset views on the island, this popular local luau takes guests on a thrilling voyage through Polynesia with beautiful dance performances, musical highlights, pre-show activities, and aloha.
+Greeted with a shell lei, guests of this recognized local luau will also be treated to a traditional imu ceremony and an unearthing of the puaʻa, as well as hula dancing, rhythmic drums, enchanting Samoan fire knife dancing finale, and swaying palms under the stars in an unforgettable setting.
+Showcasing the Hawaiian, Tahitian, New Zealand, and Samoan cultures, other luau activities include hula lessons, lei making, and temporary tribal tattoos for all members of your group.

 Maui Nui Luau

-A favorite for families, couples and groups of friends, the Maui Nui Luau features a fresh flower lei greeting, a plethora of entertaining, crowd-pleasing commentary, traditional dance performances, a Samoan fire knife dance, and classic Hawaiian and Polynesian songs.
-Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture and history that shaped the Polynesian Islands.
-Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games and Polynesian arts and crafts, as well as an all-you-can-eat buffet and open bar.
+A favorite for families, couples, and groups of friends, the Maui Nui Luau features a fresh flower lei greeting, a plethora of entertaining, crowd-pleasing commentary, traditional dance performances, Samoan fire knife dancing, and classic Hawaiian and Polynesian songs.
+Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture, and history that shaped the Polynesian Islands.
+Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games, and Polynesian arts and crafts, as well as a three-course meal and open bar.

-Buffet items include Waipoli greens, lomi lomi salmon, mac salad, pohole fern salad, poi, cucumber namasu, poke, Hawaiian fried rice, Molokai sweet potatoes, POG barbecue chicken, steamed opakapaka, teriyaki steak, vegetable yakisoba, kalua pig and more, with local dessert favorites like chocolate haupia bars, macadamia chantilly cake and Molokai sweet potato crunch, with open bar options include beer, wine and cocktails.
+Course selections include Waipoli greens, lomi lomi salmon, mac salad, pohole fern salad, poi, cucumber namasu, poke, Hawaiian fried rice, Molokai sweet potatoes, POG barbecue chicken, steamed opakapaka, teriyaki steak, vegetable yakisoba, kalua pig, and more, with local dessert favorites like chocolate haupia bars, macadamia chantilly cake, and Molokai sweet potato crunch, with open bar options include beer, wine, and cocktails.

 We hope this helped you narrow down your possible luau options for west Maui’s Lahaina Town, and wish you all a lovely adventure and aloha experience on The Valley Isle.
 Remember to reserve your luau spots early, and share your experiences with us!
 Mahalo for reading, and a hui hou.